AndersSchmidtHansen/TheStartupJigsaw/README.md

 **The Founder(s)...**

-- [x] are not be terrified of starting a startup
+- [x] are not terrified of starting a startup
 - [x] are more than 1 person, preferably 2 or 3
 - [x] include a technical co-founder
 - [x] include a James Bond-ish co-founder ([#61](/../../issues/61))